 This is a synthetic duo-fiber brush – the only brush featured in this collection.

 To be honest, I’m having mixed feelings about this brush.
 I have other duo-fiber brushes and compared to them Buffer 003 seems more fluffy.
-However, after playing a little more with it, I’ve noticed that it gives a nice airbrushed effect when you use in circular motion.
+However, after playing a little more with it, I’ve noticed that it gives a nice airbrushed effect when you use in a circular motion.
 Lately, I prefer to apply highlighters either with fingers or with fluffy angled brushes like the one from Bobbi Brown.
 By using an angled brush I feel like I have more control on spreading the product, as the Buffer 003 brush let some fallouts of glitter to happen around your highlighter.
 As I said, they are only seen when the direct light hits those areas.

 Nevertheless, what I noticed about this dual-fiber brush is that you can control the intensity of these blinding highlighters and build them up.